 Applied courses are identified by 3-digit sequences, each digit coded for content.
 First digits are 1 for freshman and sophomore level courses, 4 for junior and senior levels, 5 for graduate level electives, and 6 for graduate level degree credit.
-The middle digit indicates the applied area: brass 2, woodwind 3, percussion 4, strings 5, keyboard 6, and voice 7.
-The final digit indicates 1, 2, or 3 credit hours.
+The middle digit indicates the applied area: Brass 2, Woodwind 3, Percussion 4, Strings 5, Keyboard 6, and Voice 7.
 All courses may be repeated as necessary to fit curricula.
-An examining board of appropriate faculty members in each applied area (voice, keyboard, other instruments) will determine the eligibility of a student in the respective area to register for the succeeding applied music course carrying more than one credit hour.
-A maximum of one three-hour course on any single applied instrument or voice may be scheduled in a single semester, except that Senior Recital may be scheduled concurrently when appropriate.
+An examining board of appropriate faculty members in each applied area (voice, keyboard, other instruments, conducting) will determine the eligibility of a student in the respective area to register for the succeeding applied music course carrying more than one credit hour.
+A maximum of one three-hour course in any single applied instrument, voice, or recitals may be scheduled concurrently when appropriate.
 Approval of the Department Head is required for enrollment in applied music.
-Priorities for allowing enrollment are: 1) a full-time student whose curriculum specifies the course; 2) a student whose performance will contribute to Music Department activities; 3) other students for whom there may be a space available.
+Priorities for allowing enrollment are: 1) a full time student whose curriculum specifies the course, 2) a student whose performance will contribute to the music department activities, 3) other students for whom there may be a space available.